-Rainforests are very special places, they are a world like none other and their importance to the human existence and the worldwide ecosystem is paramount.
+Rainforests are very special places, they are a world like none other and their worth to the human existence and the worldwide ecosystem is of great importance.
 Most of the world’s rainforests are tropical, which is a hot area just north and south of the equator.
 The equator is the imaginary line we draw around the middle of the Earth.

 Rainforests are full of millions of different kinds of plants, animals and insects, some of which haven’t even been discovered yet.
 We depend on these rainforests, because all of the plants and trees supply around 20% of the oxygen in the world that we need to breathe.

 Rainforests used to cover around 14% of the Earth’s surface, but due to deforestation, it now only covers around 6%.
 Tropical rainforests receives around two metres of rainfall every year.
 They are hot, wet and steamy places, with little variation in weather and no seasons.

 As a result of these conditions, the trees and plants stay green and keep growing all year round.
 Over half of all known animals and plants in the world live in rainforests, and over 25% of natural medicines have been discovered here.
 The lush rainforests also provides food and shelter for the millions of creatures that it is home to.

 You can still find a number of tribes in areas such as central Africa and Brazil that still live in the rainforests, having no contact with the outside world.
 There are two types of rainforests, tropical and temperate and they both consist of four layers, called the forest floor, the understory, the canopy and the emergent layer.

 These layers all have different conditions, and all the animals and plants that live in these layers have all adapted to these conditions.